aaemnnosttv/silk/README.md

 A modern API for WordPress.

-**This project is still in early development and may introduce breaking changes.**
+**The current API is still evolving as the project grows closer to v1.0 and may introduce breaking changes.**

+Use with confidence, upgrade with care.

 --